Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 The 401(k), 403(b), and 457(b) are some of the most common retirement accounts.
 These are excellent retirement savings tools, but you must have the option of one through your employer.

 401(k)s offer the opportunity to save for retirement before taxes.
-This money goes directly from your paycheck into an investment account, reducing your taxable income.
-Some employers even match a portion of your 401(k) contributions, which is basically free money!
+The money goes directly from your paycheck into an investment account, reducing your taxable income.
+Some employers even offer 401k matching for your contributions, which is basically free money!

 Keep in mind that these accounts are tax-deferred, not tax-free.
-So you save on taxes right now, but when you retire and begin withdrawing the money, you’ll pay taxes then.
+So you save on taxable income now, but when you retire and begin withdrawing the money, you’ll pay taxes then.

 IRA and Roth IRA